 Western’s program has many advantages.
-We believe that the best way to train future public historians is to merge classroom theory, graduate level research, and hands-on practice, and our courses, collaborative community projects, and internships reflect this.
+We believe that the best way to train future public historians is to merge graduate level theory and research with experiential learning, and our courses, collaborative community projects, and internships reflect this.
 As a result, after graduation, our students possess a well-rounded education with both research and practical experience, a dual advantage in the job market.
 Students are also well-prepared to continue their graduate education at the PhD level.
 Our faculty is award-winning in research and publications, and many have had professional Public History careers before coming to Western.
 As part of our emphasis on Digital History, we have established a new $150,000 digital lab.
 The Medical Artifact Collection offers opportunities for research and exhibit development.
 We are also connected to the Public Humanities program.
 Our professional development series, Public History Research Assistantships, and summer internship add to the broad range of skills taught and allow students to build a network of influential contacts.

 Our alumni have had widespread success in museum, archival, government, media, consulting, and educational careers across Canada, the United States, and the United Kingdom.